sonocircuit/nb_mxsynths/README.md

 # nb_mxsynths
 mx synths as an nb voice

-this is more or less port of infinitedigits' mx.synths with the following changes:
+this is more or less port of infinitedigits' mx.synths (thanks zack!) with the following changes:

 added:
 - save and load presets